LouisCAD/Splitties/viewdsl/README.md

 It has the extra benefit of returning the passed `View`, which can be handy in some situations.

-#### The `lParams` extension functions

-The `ViewGroup.add(…)` functions requires an instance of `ViewGroup.LayoutParams`, but creating them at hand would be cumbersome.
+The `ViewGroup.add(…)` function requires an instance of `ViewGroup.LayoutParams`, see how Splitties helps instantiating it with minimal, yet explicit code.

+#### ViewGroups extension functions to instantiate LayoutParams

 Splitties provides several methods named `lParams(…) { … }` for the 2 Android's
 built-in `ViewGroup`s: `LinearLayout` and `FrameLayout`.
 You can find support for additional `ViewGroup`s in the [additional modules](#additional-modules).

+These methods make it easy to instantiate LayoutParams with typesafe and readable code (unlike xml).

-Here's the contract that every `lParams` function must respect:
+Here's the contract that every `lParams` or alike function must respect:
 1. The receiver is the type of the target `ViewGroup` subclass.
 2. The function returns the `LayoutParams` for the target `ViewGroup`.
 3. The first parameter is `width` and defaults to `wrapContent`, unless otherwise noted.
-4. The second parameter is `height` and defaults to the same value as `width`.
+4. The second parameter is `height` and defaults to the same value as `width`, unless otherwise noted.
+5. The `width` or `height` parameters may be missing in case they shall always have the same value for this target `ViewGroup` or for this function.
 5. There may be additional parameters, with default values if possible.
 6. The last parameter is a lambda with `LayoutParams` as a receiver and is executed exactly once, last (i.e. after any logic that the `lParams` implementation may have).